ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 described in {{?QUIC-LB=I-D.ietf-quic-load-balancers}} may depend on encoding routing information in the Connection ID.
 When operating in forwarding mode, clients send QUIC packets destined for the Target directly to the Proxy.
-Since these packets would have the Target's Connection ID, load balancers may not be able to route packets to the correct Proxy.
+Since these packets are generated using the Target Connection ID, load balancers may not be able to route packets to the correct Proxy.

 The Virtual Target Connection ID is a Proxy-dictated Connection ID the Client uses when sending forwarded mode packets to the Proxy.
-The Proxy rewrites the Virtual Target Connection ID to be the Target Connection ID prior to forwarding the packet to the Target.
+The Proxy replaces the Virtual Target Connection ID with the Target Connection ID prior to forwarding the packet to the Target.
 This is only necessary in the Client->Target direction.